yassiEmp/learn-hub/docs/planning/CHUNK_AI_DEVELOPMENT_PLAN.md

 # 🧠 Chunk AI Development Plan

 ## 📋 Overview
-This document outlines the development plan for enhancing the chunk AI feature in Learn Hub, transforming it from a basic text splitter into a sophisticated content structuring system.
+This document outlines the development plan for enhancing the chunk AI feature in Learn Hub, transforming it from a basic text splitter into a sophisticated content structuring , course and lesson generation system.

 ## 🎯 Current Issues & Goals